-When it's summer and temperatures are soaring, the heat has people wondering how their cats keep cool.
-Do cats sweat, or do they regular their temperatures by other means?
+When it's summer and temperatures are soaring, many people begin wondering how their cats keep cool.
+Do cats sweat, or do they regulate their temperatures by other means?

 Do cats sweat or pant when they're hot?

 They do both!
 Cats sweat through their paws.
 However, this sweating mechanism isn't especially effective — cats have far fewer sweat glands than humans have.
 That's why your cat might also pant or perform other self-cooling behaviors, like seeking out shade or cool tile on a hot day.

 Just like humans, cats sweat to keep cool down and regulate their body temperature.
 However, as we mentioned above, their sweating isn't as effective as that of a human.
 So while cats do sweat through their paws, it's not their primary method of cooling down.